puppetlabs/puppetlabs-servicenow_reporting_integration/README.md

 ### Events

 To send events, classify your Puppet servers with the `servicenow_reporting_integration::event_management` class.
-The minimum parameters you need to configure for the class to work are instance (the fqdn of the servicenow instance, not including the protocol e.g. https://), and then user and password, or you can bypass username/password authentication and use an oauth token using the oauth_token parameter.
+The minimum parameters you need to configure for the class to work are instance (the fqdn of the servicenow instance), and then user and password, or you can bypass username/password authentication and use an oauth token using the oauth_token parameter.

 By default each event will include the following information:
 * __Source__: Puppet